 Cheapest electricity plans in Australian Capital Territory

 Compare electricity providers in Australian Capital Territory and see estimated annual bills based on average household usage.
-Finding a cheaper electricity plan can save hundreds of dollars per year.
-Average electricity rates in ACT are currently around 25.8c/kWh with a typical annual bill of $1,310.
+Finding a cheaper electricity plan can make a meaningful difference to your household budget.
+Average electricity rates in ACT are currently around 25.8c/kWh.

 Find your cheapest plan now